ianstormtaylor/slate/docs/concepts/11-normalizing.md

 But, there's a slight "trick" to normalizing.

-When you do call `Editor.unwrapNodes`, you're actually changing the content of the node that is currently being normalized.
+When you do call `Transforms.unwrapNodes`, you're actually changing the content of the node that is currently being normalized.
 So even though you're ending the current normalization pass, by making a change to the node you're kicking off a _new_ normalization pass.
 This results in a sort of _recursive_ normalizing.

 This multi-pass characteristic makes it _much_ easier to write normalizations, because you only ever have to worry about fixing a single issue at once, and not fixing _every_ possible issue that could be putting a node in an invalid state.